biocore/pyqi/doc/tutorials/defining_new_commands.rst

 	class SequenceCollectionSummarizer(Command):
 	    BriefDescription = "Generate summary statistics on a collection of sequences."
-	    LongDescription = "Provided the number of sequences, the minimum sequence length, and the maximum sequence length given a collection of sequences.
-Sequences should be provided as a list (or generator) of tuples of (sequence id, sequence) pairs."
+	    LongDescription = "Provide the number of sequences, the minimum sequence length, and the maximum sequence length given a collection of sequences.
+Sequences should be provided as a list (or other iterable object) of tuples of (sequence id, sequence) pairs."
 	    Parameters = ParameterCollection([
 	        Parameter(Name='seqs', DataType=list,
 	                  Description='sequences to be summarized', Required=True),